rackerlabs/support-how-to/content/how-to/rackspace-email/rename-a-rackspace-email-address/index.md

 If the mailbox exists in a [local email client](/support/how-to/cloud-office-support-terminology) profile such as Outlook&reg; or Apple&reg; Mail, export the user's local profile and recreate it after renaming the email address.

+When you delete a mailbox the username will be unavailable for 14 days.

 Exporting the profile before renaming the mailbox prevents mail data loss.

 ### Rename a Rackspace email address